Notes

 For B2B companies, this means Polish-language FAQ content and schema markup now serve two purposes: traditional SEO and AI assistant visibility.
 The same structural content requirements apply — question-based headings, direct answers, FAQPage schema — but implemented in Polish.

-Poland represents one of Europe's most attractive market entry opportunities for companies with B2B offerings:
+Poland represents one of Europe’s most attractive market entry opportunities for B2B providers:

-For companies building their Polish digital marketing presence, Areza's AI SEO programme for Polish markets covers Polish-language content strategy, local citation building, and AI search visibility for B2B professional services entering or expanding in Poland.
+For companies building their Polish digital marketing presence, our AI Search service handles Polish-language content strategy, local citation building, and AI search visibility for B2B providers entering or expanding in Poland.
+Vertical-specific economics, agency benchmarks, and entry costs live on our Poland growth market page.

 FAQ